Professional Reviews

 I really miss the quick-connect feature, but it’s pretty easy to manually choose a server (all of VPN.ac’s apps allow you to mark servers as favorites).

-Overall, I like VPN.ac’s apps, as they are simple, but they lack many features I look for in a premium VPN.
+Overall, I like VPN.ac’s apps, as they are simple, but they lack some features I look for in a premium VPN.

 VPN.ac’s FAQ page answers over 30 questions related to compatibility, security, and general questions about VPNs.
-The knowledge base page (available from the client area) has dozens of tutorials, setup guides, and troubleshooting guides, covering technical topics like connection protocols, DNS guides, beta features, and more.
-That said, VPN.ac only provides short text answers to its FAQ and guides — top VPNs like ExpressVPN have more in-depth explanations and even provides video setup guides.
+The knowledgebase page (available from the client area) has dozens of tutorials, setup guides, and troubleshooting guides, covering technical topics like connection protocols, DNS guides, beta features, and more.
+I like the fact, too, that all support features are available in the mobile apps, which is convenient.
+That said, VPN.ac only provides short text answers to its FAQ and guides — top VPNs like ExpressVPN have more in-depth explanations and even provide video setup guides.

-The only thing I really don’t like about VPN.ac’s customer support is that it’s missing a live chat option.
-ExpressVPN, Private Internet Access, and CyberGhost VPN all have 24/7 live chat support so you can quickly get answers to any of your questions at any time.
+The only thing I really don’t like about VPN.ac’s customer support is that it’s missing a live chat option — it lets you quickly get answers to any of your questions at any time, and I hope the VPN adds this platform in future.

 Overall, VPN.ac’s customer support is pretty good.
 It lacks live chat but offers email and ticket support, as well as many different support guides.